epdp/s3put/README.md

 Roughly based on https://github.com/tadruj/s3upload-coffee-javascript

+Tested on production on Chrome and Firefox.

 ## Use

-Just put `s3put.js` into your statics folder, and make it dance for you by using this example as your guide.
+Just put `s3put.js` into your statics folder, configure your S3 bucket for CORS, and make it dance for you by using this example as your guide.

 ## CORS config needed on S3 side: